公會簡介

 Membership Profile

 Firms in the science parks bring in high-tech industries, and in addition, help transform Taiwan’s labor-intensive industries into technology-intensive industries.
 Industries in the three science parks cover primarily six spheres - semiconductor, computer peripherals, communications, opto-electronics, biotechnology, and precision machinery.
-As of the end of 2009, 464 firms have been approved to be stationed in the Hsinchu Science Park, of which, 440 are in volume production and employ in total 128,555 persons; 156 firms have been approved to be stationed in the Southern Taiwan Science Park (including 14 firms from the Hsinchu Science Park that expand their operations), of which, 116 are in volume production and employ in total 48,626 persons; 100 firms have been approved to be stationed in the Central Taiwan Science Park (including 9 firms from the Hsinchu and Southern Taiwan Science Park that expand their operations), of which, 66 are in volume production and employ in total 19,845 persons.
+As of the end of 2023, 616 firms have been approved to be stationed in the Hsinchu Science Park, of which, 572 are in volume production and employ in total 176,009 persons; 269 firms have been approved to be stationed in the Southern Taiwan Science Park , of which, 220 are in volume production and employ in total 81,595 persons; 240 firms have been approved to be stationed in the Central Taiwan Science Park , of which, 154 are in volume production and employ in total 56,429 persons.

-The successful undertakings of cluster effect, vertical integration, and division of labor pushed the gross output of the three science parks to NT$1.84 trillion in 2008, which is expected to reach NT$2 trillion in 2009, accounting for 16% of the country’s manufacturing output and helping Taiwan earn a spot in the world’s high-tech arena.
+The successful undertakings of cluster effect, vertical integration, and division of labor pushed the gross output of the three science parks to NT$3 trillion in 2020, accounting for 11% of the country’s manufacturing output and helping Taiwan earn a spot in the world's high-tech area.

 Communication Channels